-In working and advocating for the global protection of elephants and for a better wildlife law enforcement we firmly believe in the importance to engage ALL the stakeholders, from African and Asian governments to NGOs, to the general public and ivory consumers, to international corporations to the facilities where elephants are kept in captivity.
+In working for a stronger protection of elephants and other wildlife, and for a better wildlife law enforcement, we firmly believe in the importance to engage ALL the stakeholders, from governments to NGOs, to media, to the general public, to consumers, to the private sector.

-We strive to support activities on the ground that are beneficial for both elephants and people, like anti-trafficking, anti-poaching, undercover investigations and Human-Elephant Conflict mitigation.
-And very often these activities are crucial to protect other wild species like lions and apes.
+We strive to support activities on the ground that are beneficial for both wildlife and people, like anti-trafficking, anti-poaching, undercover investigations and Human-Wildlife Conflict mitigation.

-The cooperation with the Asian’s society, especially China, is crucial in order to reach our objectives and to make lasting changes.
+An active and genuine cooperation among ALL the stakeholders is crucial in order to reach our objectives and to make lasting changes.